hashicorp/se-terraform-vault-workshop/docs/aws/terraform/slides-tf.md

 Log Onto Your Workstation
 -------------------------

-Your instructor will provide you with a workstation URL that looks like this:
+Your instructor will provide you with a workstation URL.

-.center[.h1[houaws###.hashidemos.io]]

 Use Remote Desktop (RDP) to access your workstation.

 Your instructor will provide the username and password.

 ???
 Note to the instructor - outbound access on TCP port 3389 is required for this to work.
 Always have someone at the client check that they can access a test workstation *before* you go on site.
 You don't want to show up for training and find out that RDP access is blocked from the network you're using.